dPacc/posts-microservice/docs/docker/README.md

 ![workDir](./images/workdir.png)

+### Rebuilds

+When we make any **changes to the server file** in our app, those changes wont automatically reflect unless we **rebuild the image**.

+This process is inefficient and there certainly is a better way of doing it.

+In the Dockerfile, COPY the package.json and RUN npm install, then COPY ./ ./ everything else.

 ## Know more

 - When you install the docker client on Windows or MacOS, it actually **installs linux in a VM** and runs it on that